woolandsilkco/woolandsilkco.github.io/_posts/2015-06-27-newsletter-june-26th-2015.md

 ---
 layout: post
 published: true
-title: Newsletter June 26th 2015
+title: "It is time to announce our 1st Annual big sale!"
 ---

-It is time to announce our 1st Annual big sale!

 July 7 - 11
 Christmas in July !